Optimization over Geodesics for Exact Principal Geodesic Analysis: Exact Principal Geodesic Analysis

+As an example of how the IVPs describing differentials allow optimizing over geodesics, we will provide algorithms that allow iterative optimization of \eqref{eq:pga-cost} and that thus allow PGA as defined in \cite{fletcher_principal_2004-1} to be computed without the traditional linear approximation.

+Solving the optimization problem \eqref{eq:pga-cost} requires the ability to compute the projection $\pi_S$.
+We start with the gradient needed for iteratively computing the projection before deriving the gradient of the cost function of \eqref{eq:pga-cost}.
+Computing these gradients will require the differentials over geodesic families derived in Section~\ref{sec:differentials}.
+Thereafter, we present the actual algorithms for solving the problems before discussing convergence issues.

-The optimization problems \eqref{eq:proj-cost} and \eqref{eq:pga-cost} are posed in the tangent space of the manifold at the sample mean and the unit sphere of that tangent space, respectively.
+The optimization problems \eqref{eq:pga-cost} and \eqref{eq:proj-cost} are posed in the tangent space of the manifold at the sample mean and the unit sphere of that tangent space, respectively.
 These domains have relatively simple geometry, and, therefore, the complexity of the problems is contained in the cost functions.
-Because of this, we will not need algorithms for optimizing problems with domains of complicated geometry.

-As we are able to compute the gradient of the cost function of the problems, we can use approaches such as steepest descent.
-Yet, because both problems are quadratic, optimization algorithms such as Gauss-Newton or Levenberg-Marquardt are also applicable if the Jacobians are present.
-For simplicity, we compute gradients and present steepest descent algorithms, but it is straightforward to compute Jacobians instead and use more advanced optimization algorithms.
+Because of this, we will not need optimizing algorithms that are specialized for domains with complicated geometry.
+For simplicity, we compute gradients and present steepest descent algorithms but it is straightforward to compute Jacobians instead and use more advanced optimization algorithms such as Gauss-Newton or Levenberg-Marquardt.

+The overall approach is similar to the approach used for computing exact PGA in \cite{said_exact_2007}.
+Our solution differs in that we are able to compute $\pi_S$ and its differential without restricting to the manifold SO(3) and in that we optimize the functional \eqref{eq:pga-cost} instead of the cost function used in \cite{fletcher_statistics_2003} that involves one-dimensional subspaces.